hyperionian/config-management/README.md

 ## Config Sync

 The config sync will sync the clusters with the unstructured repo under /config-root directory for namespace configuration.
-Test the config sync by running
+Test the config sync by running the following command

  ```bash
  kubectl get namespaces